Best Pimento Cheese Recipe

 Never underestimate the power of a good pimento cheese recipe.
 Bold and creamy pimento cheese spread is a right-of-passage here in the south.
-A feather in your cap.
-A jewel in your crown.

 Southern cooks are serious cooks.

-Certain dishes must be conquered with skill and finesse in order to call yourself a southern cook.
+Certain dishes must be conquered with skill and finesse in order to call yourself a Southern cook.

-- 8 ounce cream cheese
+- 8 ounces cream cheese

 - 3/4 cup mayonnaise

-- 1 very small clove garlic, minced
+- 1 clove garlic (very small), minced

 - 1 tablespoon chopped onion